-- What are the systemic barriers and issues your group is trying to address? - Are there things in your community you are interested in enhancing or protecting? - Are there gaps you are trying to fill?
+- What are the systemic barriers and issues your group is trying to address? - What needs, or issues are you trying to address? - Are there things in your community you are interested in enhancing or protecting? - Are there gaps you are trying to fill?